--Dev doesn’t think 4-player splitscreen would work well on Switch, regardless of Nintendo’s patent.
+-Dev doesn’t think 4-player splitscreen would work well on Switch portable mode, regardless of Nintendo’s patent.

 -Dev doesn’t think VR is possible for the Switch tablet, as it would be too heavy for the head and the screen resolution is too low (at 720p or even 1080p).
 Hopeful that Nintendo comes up with a solution though, and doesn’t doubt that other devs are trying it regardless.

 -Switch games can run at full graphical fidelity in portable mode – it is up to the developer.
 Running at full power will decrease battery life, though, so that is why developers should make optimizations for portable mode.
 But Nintendo gives developers the option to use the full power of the Switch in either mode.